pulumi/compliance-policies/docs/public/index.md

 To allow Premium Policy cherry-picking, you need to `import` the policy package in your Policy Pack code.

-It's recommended to use `policyManager.setPoliciesEnforcementLevel()` or `policyManager.setPolicyEnforcementLevel()` when cherry-picking Premium Policies so your Policy Pack statistics are accurate.
-Not doing so may lead to duplicate policy selection as well as inaccurate Policy Pack statistics.
+It is recommended to use `policyManager.selectPolicies()` when cherry-picking Premium Policies so duplicated policies are removed and your Policy Pack statistics are accurate.
+Not doing so may lead to duplicate policy selection, the inability to publish your Policy Pack in your Pulumi organization as well as inaccurate Policy Pack statistics.

 In this example, first the user is manually selecting policies for disabling HTTP traffic on CloudFront distributions and ensuring encrypted volumes for EBS using the `mandatory` enforcement level.